 - Ambiguously Evil: Scottie Hargrave is possibly working for the Big Bad of the series, but is mostly a Punch-Clock Villain from her appearances on The Blacklist.

-- Artistic License Military: Halcyon Aegis performs military operations in America, England, and everywhere else without regard to international law.
+- Artistic License – Military: Halcyon Aegis performs military operations in America, England, and everywhere else without regard to international law.
 This doesn't in any way reflect the actual laws restricting the use of mercenaries in the real world.
-Justified that it was established in their Backdoor Pilot of The Blacklist as doing all manner of illegal things for whoever employs them with protection from them as a favor in return.
+It was explained in their Backdoor Pilot of The Blacklist that they were doing all manner of illegal things for whoever employs them with protection from them as a favor in return.

 - Cliffhanger: Kat Carlson, Scottie's secretary, reaches Tom and informs him of evidence that links Howard to something sinister with Whitehall at end of the show.

 - Conspiracy Theorist: Howard Hargrave believes Scottie is working for a Greater-Scope Villain.
 The show suggests that he's using that line of thought to hide his activities with Whitehall.

 - "Could Have Avoided This!"
 Plot: In the pilot, they manage to rescue a CIA agent and her child.
 However, the CIA agent doesn't believe this and agrees to be a suicide bomber for the already dead extortionist because she thinks he still has her child.

 - Countrystan: Kyrkistan is located in the eastern part of Turkey and borders Armenia.
 Its leader is an Expy of President Erdogan, complete with a crackdown on all forms of opposition.
 It's depicted to have Arabic as a main language despite the fact that it's located in Central Asia and is right next to Armenia.
 It's a combination of Ruritania and Qurac with a bit of Commie Land mixed in.